wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 ---
-title: Using PromQL with Tanzu Observability
+title: Using PromQL
 keywords: query language
 sidebar: doc_sidebar
 permalink: wavefront_prometheus.html
 summary: Run PromQL queries in the Query Editor
 ---

-Tanzu Observability by Wavefront supports both PromQL and WQL (Wavefront Query Language) queries.
+VMware Aria Operations for Applications (previously known as Tanzu Observability by Wavefront) supports both PromQL and Wavefront Query Language (WQL) queries.
 The Query Editor includes admin-level organization settings for enabling PromQL and a query line GUI that includes a translation option.

-* Users with the **Accounts** permission and Super Admins (Administrators) have control over user defaults:
+* Users with the **Accounts** permission and Super Admin users have control over user defaults:
-  - On the Organization Settings page (New User Defaults) they can enable users to write queries in PromQL.
+  - On the **Organization Settings** page (New User Defaults) they can enable users to write queries in PromQL.
   - If queries in PromQL are enabled, they can also set other options.
 * Users can then type PromQL or WQL queries into the Query Editor.
   - If users enter a PromQL query when **PromQL** is selected, or a WQL query, when **WQL** is selected, the Query Editor parses the query.
 The corresponding chart shows the information you'd expect.
   - If users enter a PromQL query when **WQL** is selected, or the reverse, the Query Editor doesn't parse the query and displays a syntax error.
-  - In PromQL mode, users can see the translation to Wavefront query language and translate the query if that is set in their preferences.
+  - In PromQL mode, users can see the translation to WQL and translate the query if that is set in their preferences.
   - Users can add charts that use PromQL to dashboards, create alerts from charts that use PromQL, and use PromQL queries in the query line of a Create Alert page.

 {% include note.html content="Your site administrator controls PromQL behavior.
 If you don't have some of the features, get in touch with your site administrator." %}